InfinitumForm/serbian-transliteration/readme.txt

 YES!
 Without any problems or conflicts.

 = Can I translate Latin into Cyrillic with this plugin? = YES!
-This plugin can translate a Latin site into Cyrillic, but this is recommended and often causes problems.
+This plugin can translate a Latin site into Cyrillic, but this is not recommended and often causes problems.
 It is suggested that this approach be approached experimentally.

 == Other Notes ==